Oakhurst (band)

-Oakhurst is an American bluegrass-rock band from Denver, Colorado.
-Founded by bassist Johnny James Qualley and singer Adam Patrick Hill in 1999, Oakhurst became a full-time nationally touring act in 2004 and has produced five records.
-Their most recent album is Barrel (2012) which was produced in Nashville, Tennessee by Joe Pisapia.
-The band spikes traditional bluegrass with rock & roll and a kamikaze rhythmic sensibility.
+Oakhurst is an American bluegrass-rock band from Denver, Colorado, founded in 1999 by bassist Johnny James Qualley and singer Adam Patrick Hill.
+Since 2004, they have toured nationally full-time and released five records.
+Their most recent album, Barrel (2012), was produced in Nashville, Tennessee, by Joe Pisapia.
+The band blends traditional bluegrass with rock & roll, driven by a bold, rhythmic energy.